 How Google Slides works

-Creating a new Slides presentation: To use Google Slides you need to have a Google account.
+To use Google Slides you need to sign up for a free Google account.
 You can create one here.

 From Google Drive, click New at the top of the left-hand dashboard, then choose Google Slides > Blank presentation.
 There’s also an option to build your Slides deck from a template – we’ll cover that later.